keerthipalli18-k/banking-management/README.md

 To run the Banking Management System program, a C compiler such as GCC is required.
 Follow the steps below:

-Save the program file as main.c
+1.Save the program file as main.c
-Open terminal / command prompt and navigate to the folder where the file is stored Compile the program using the command: gcc main.c -o banking
+2.Open terminal / command prompt and navigate to the folder where the file is stored 3.Compile the program using the command: gcc main.c -o banking
-Run the compiled program using:
+4.Run the compiled program using:
 ./banking
+(For Windows use: banking.exe)

 💻 Implementation